Ed Jones (racing driver): Dale Coyne Racing (2017)

 Having won the 2016 Indy Lights title, Jones stepped up to IndyCar for 2017.
 On 14 November 2016, he was announced as the driver of the No. 19 for Dale Coyne Racing alongside Sébastien Bourdais.
 He achieved his first podium finish in the series at the 2017 Indy 500.
 Jones was the 2017 Rookie of the Year.

 Chip Ganassi Racing (2018)

-On 25 October 2017, he was announced as the driver of the No. 10 for Chip Ganassi Racing alongside Scott Dixon for 2018.
+On 25 October 2017, Jones was announced as the driver of the No. 10 for Chip Ganassi Racing alongside Scott Dixon for 2018.
 In September 2018, it was announced that he would be replaced for 2019 by Felix Rosenqvist.

 Ed Carpenter Racing Scuderia Corsa (2019)

 On 17 October 2018, it was confirmed that Jones would run all non-oval events as well as the 2019 Indianapolis 500 for a joint venture between Ed Carpenter Racing and Scuderia Corsa, driving the No. 20 in the road/street events and the No. 63 in the Indy 500.
 In his first race with the team, Jones broke a bone in his hand after a shunt that knocked him out of the race.

 Jones with Scuderia Corsa placed in the Fast 9 in Indianapolis 500 qualifying and eventually placed fifth overall in the field.
 He also topped a practice session.